xigxog/examples/go/hello-world/README.md

 ```

 Notice that even though we have made a deployment, a release, and have two
-environments there are still only two Pods running!
+environments there are still only two pods running!
 This is possible because
-KubeFox injects context at request time instead of deploy time.
+KubeFox injects context at request time instead of at deployment.
 Adding
 environments has nearly no overhead!